ManasaSRonur/data-512-homework_2/README.md

 Step 3: Output file generation

-After retrieving and including the ORES data for each article, the Wikipedia data and population data are merged together and resulting data is stored in the csv file in the format as described earlier.
-The countries that were not matched during the merge are recorded and stored as text file.
+After retrieving and including the ORES data for each article, the Wikipedia page info data and ores data are merged together, so all articles without last revision id are retained with blank values for score.
+This dataset is merged together with population data and resulting data is stored in the csv file in the format as described earlier.
+The countries that were not matched during the final merge are recorded and stored as text file.

 Step 4: Analysis